gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/09 - 1 Samuel.md

 # Chapter 20
 **Key themes:**
 1. Jonathan and David show a true friendship and love for each other.
 They plan a scheme to know whether Saul is still trying to kill David, so that David knows if he can stay or if he should run.
+# Chapter 21
+**Key themes:**
+1. David goes to Nob, to Ahimelech, the priest.
+There, he asks for a sword, and the priest gives him the sword of Goliath.

+It seems to have a profound significance the taking of Goliath's sword by David.
+David is now wearing something of Goliath.
+1 Samuel 21:8-9
 # Chapter 22
 **Key themes:**
 1. David escapes to a cave in Adullam.
 When his family heard about this, they and other people followed him, and him became captain (a kind of judge?) over them (400 people).